Listen to the Audiobook

 a.
 Subverting the Moral Foundations of the Law

-Put another way, what the justices meant is that the law prioritizes freedom over morality, and the values of liberty and morality are separate.
-But liberty, as established by the American Founding Fathers, is a “self-evident” principle, that is, it is bestowed by God — or, as the U.S. Constitution puts it, the Creator.
-Rejecting the universal standards set by the Creator in order to increase the range of so-called freedoms is a method the devil uses to distort the law and lead humanity to its fall.
+Put another way, the law prioritizes freedom over morality, and the values of liberty and morality are separate.
+But liberty, as established by the American Founding Fathers, is a “self-evident” principle, that is, it is bestowed by God — or as the Declaration of Independence puts it, “their Creator.”
+Rejecting the universal standards set by the Creator in order to increase the range of so-called freedoms is a method the devil uses to distort the law and lead humanity to its downfall.

 b.
 Seizing the Powers of Legislation and Promulgation